-If you have your music/content which you want to broadcast in iTunes but they aren't the right format (MP3) you can convert a song to a different file format while keeping a copy of the original.
-For example, you can save a copy of an uncompressed song file such as AIFF or WAV to a compressed format like MP3, AAC, or Apple Lossless Encoder.
+If you have the tracks already in iTunes already, but they aren't in the correct format (MP3) you can convert a track to a different file format while keeping a copy of the original.

-If you haven't imported some songs into iTunes yet, you can import and convert them at the same time.
-This will create a converted copy of the file in your iTunes Library based on your iTunes preferences.
-To convert all the songs in a folder or on a disk, hold down the Option key (Mac) or Shift key (Windows) and choose Advanced > Convert Import preference setting.
-The Import preference setting will match what you chose in step 3. iTunes will prompt you for the location of the folder or disk you want to import and convert.
-All the songs in the folder or on the disk will be converted.
+If you haven't imported a track into iTunes yet, you can import and convert them to MP3 at the same time.
+To convert all the songs in a folder or on a disk, hold down the Option key (Mac) or Shift key (Windows) to select multiple tracks at a time.
+The Import preference setting should match what you chose in step 4 above. iTunes will prompt you for the location of the folder or disk you want to import and convert.

 Note: Some purchased songs are encoded using a protected AAC format that prevents them from being converted. iTunes Plus purchases are not protected and can be converted.